 I swear, I checked the sources for an hour: the announcement comes from Vatican News and the device is really for sale on the website of the electronics company.
-The announcement defines eRosary as "a tool for learning to recite the Rosary for peace in the world".
+The announcement defines eRosary as "a tool to learn how to recite the Rosary for world peace".

 The smart cross

 It points to the frontiers of the digital world, the one inhabited by young people: eRosary "click to pray" is a technological tool that teaches how to pray, bringing together the best of the Church's spiritual tradition and the latest developments in technology.